Jan Stenberg

 Jan Stenberg (1939–2015) was a Swedish businessperson and chairman of the board of Stepstone, Cygate Måldata, Service Factory, Marratech, Spring Mobil, Q-matic and Tific.

-Stenberg was educated with a law degree from the University of Stockholm in 1964, and joined Ericsson in 1967.
+Stenberg was educated with a law degree from the Stockholm University in 1964, and joined Ericsson in 1967.
 He held a number of positions in Ericsson, including vice president before being hired as chief executive officer of SAS Group in 1994, a position he held until 2001.
 He was also chairman of TeliaSonera (1999–2000) and was announced as chairman of the would-be merger between Telia and Telenor, had the merger not failed.